 We asked motorists to consider what cars will be like in 25 years' time.
 They predicted that new technologies will continue to transform cars.
 Ground-breaking technological developments to enhance cars' safety features will prevent accidents and collisions happening in the first place and prevent drivers exceeding the speed limit.
 Drivers also widely predict the environment will continue to be a key consideration both for motorists and car manufacturers alike, with sustainable, green alternatives such as fully electric cars and hybrid vehicles becoming mainstream.
 The list below summarises some of motorists' main predictions for 2038:

-70

-of drivers think it will be socially unacceptable to have high fuel consumption cars

-predict intelligent cars that won't allow you to go over the speed limit

-49% think cars will have fingerprint/voice/

-iris or breath recognition
+70 of drivers think it will be socially unacceptable to have high fuel consumption cars predict intelligent cars that won't allow you to go over the speed limit think cars will have fingerprint/voice/ iris or breath recognition

-of motorists think most cars with distance control to the car in front will be commonplace Only time will tell if drivers' predictions prove to be accurate.
+of motorists think cars will have distance control to the car in front built-in as a standard safety feature Only time will tell if drivers' predictions prove to be accurate.
 We will have to be patient and wait for the 2038 edition of the RAC Report on Motoring to see if they were right!

+31

 2.0 What's on motorists' minds today?